 On December 8, 2004 the Council received the Nez Perce Tribes' Step 2 submittal for the Johnson Creek Artificial Propagation Enhancement Project (JCAPE) intended to address step review elements and conditions placed on the project over the past six years as part of project selection processes.
-At your meeting on November 15, 2005 the Council staff will provide an overview of the Step 2 submittal and discuss our proposed recommendations for the project.
-Council staff anticipates taking the Committee recommendation to the Council in December.
+At your meeting in December the Council staff will provide an overview of the Step 2 submittal and discuss the Fish and Wildlife Committee's recommendations for the project.